Lemon law claims are becoming more common across the United States as auto sales rise and vehicles grow more complex.

 When you purchase a used vehicle from a dealer, they are legally obligated to specify whether or not it is being sold “as is” in the buyer’s guide.
 This must be displayed on the vehicle.

-This is a surprisingly big myth we run into.
+This is a surprisingly common myth we run into.
 As long as the defective vehicle is covered under the warranty and the substantial defect was not a result of driver abuse, you still qualify.

 For example, a dent in the back bumper will not void a lemon law claim for a faulty engine.